Lunken Airport: Sky Galley Restaurant

 The Sky Galley restaurant was in nearly continuous operation for decades, and is so named because the first meals served on a commercial airliner (American Airlines) were prepared here.
 The Sky Galley is housed in the terminal building and has large windows and a patio dining area facing the airfield, allowing views of small aircraft and corporate jets taking off and landing.
 Formerly known as the Wings Restaurant, it was reopened in 1999 as the Sky Galley.
 In 2019, the lease agreement for the restaurant was nearly cancelled by the city due to potential food safety risks reported by the Health Department.
 After an online petition on change.org gained over 17,000 signatures, an agreement was reached in which the city would provide up to $100,000 to help renovate the restaurant and grant it another 5-year lease if the owner committed to correcting the violations.
 However, due to the effects of COVID-19, the Sky Galley was forced to close in September 2020.
 A proposal to replace it with a new restaurant and hotel was made in March 2021.
 In December, the Cincinnati city council approved a multi-decade lease for the building to the developer vR Group.
+After a delay of a few years, the renovation of the terminal was announced to begin in summer 2025.

 Facilities

-Cincinnati Municipal Airport – Lunken Field covers 1,140 acre and has three runways:
+Cincinnati Municipal Airport – Lunken Field covers 1,140 acre and had three runways until July 1, 2024 when 3L/21R was permanently closed and decommissioned :